 If they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and are overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them.
 (II Peter 2:20,21)

-If we are to be of service to God as a house, a home, a resting place, ad location for His Throne, and now a chariot so He, through us, can govern and bless the people He has created, the manner in which we view our relationship to God will have to be changed radically.
+If we are to be of service to God as a house, a home, a resting place, a location for His Throne, and now a chariot, so that He, through us, can govern and bless the people He has created, then the manner in which we view our relationship to God will need to be changed radically.

 Then I saw a second beast, coming out of the earth.
 It had two horns like a lamb, but it spoke like a dragon.
 (Revelation 13:11)

-In the same way, those of you who do not give up everything you have cannot be my disciples.
+In the same way, any of you who does not give up everything he has cannot be my disciple.
 (Luke 14:33)

 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.
 (I Timothy 6:9-10)

-We have to be aware at all times of the needs of God and other people.
-We have to pray for faith and courage so we can do what Jesus is telling us to do.
-We have to have wisdom and knowledge so what we say is coming from Christ and not from our own ideas.
+At all times, we must be aware of the needs of God and other people.
+We must pray for faith and courage so we can do what Jesus is telling us to do.
+We must have wisdom and knowledge so what we say is coming from Christ and not from our own ideas.

 The decisions we are making today are utterly important.
 We are building a foundation for our ministry to God during future ages.
 After we are resurrected and receive our glorified body, what then?